david618/Simulator/README.md

 </pre>

 Parameters
 - url: The url you want to send the ports to.
-Server name can be "app[marathon-app-name]".
+Server name can be Marathon app name.
-  - If app[marathon-app-name] is used Http2 looks up ip:port for each instance
+  - If server is specified as app[marathon-app-name]; Http2 looks up ip:port for each instance
   - Each thread is assigned an ip:port in a round-robin fashion
-- file: The name of the file to read lines from (e.g. planes00001.1M)
+- file: The name of the file to read lines from
 - rate: Desired rate.
-App will try to dynamically adjust to achieve this rate (e.g. 50000)
+App will try to dynamically adjust to achieve this rate
 - numrecords: Number of lines to post.
-Once file is exhausted it will automatically start from top of file again (e.g. 1000000)
+Once file is exhausted it will automatically start from top of file again
 - numthreads: Optional parameter defaults to 1.

 Example